 With a provocative name and aesthetics comes provocative music and it’s no different this time.
 CRITTÉ, an electro tinged, psychedelicized space rock act from Seattle deliver a swirling blaze of seemingly modest harmonies with a hypnotic aura, evoking the sounds of the past, yet still ramaining a well produced product of the present.
-Their new track, “Spaced Out”, highlights CRITTÉ’s effortless ability to craft a colorful soundscape, now accompanied by a proper visual, mixing crazy animations by Bradley Oliver Wilkinson and the band’s live shots by Brent Starheim.
+Their new track, “Spaced Out”, highlights CRITTÉ’s effortless ability to craft a colorful soundscape, now accompanied by a proper visual, mixing crazy animations by Bradley Oliver Wilkinson and the band’s live shots.
 We’re pleased to give you the video’s first play, right here!
 Give it a spin and leave your thoughts in the comments section below.

 The band commented: